eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 * To have a very regular syntax.
-* To be easy to read and understand, even for beginners, even for non-Ceylon-programmers reading your Ceylo code on your blog or on GitHub.
+* To be easy to read and understand, even for beginners, even for non-Ceylon-programmers reading your Ceylon code on your blog or on GitHub.
 * To be extremely typesafe, completely avoiding the use of exceptions to handle any kind of typing-related problem, including things like null references and missing list elements.
+* That the reasoning of the compiler can always be reproduced by the programmer according to intuitive rules.
 * To allow excellent tool support, including extremely helpful and understandable error messages.
 * To offer a typesafe hierarchical syntax for treelike structures, especially user interfaces, this completely eliminating XML from the picture.
-* To provide excellent support for modularity.
+* To provide excellent, completely integrated support for modularity.
-* To provide support for disciplined metaprogramming.
+* To make it easier to write more generic code, amd provide support for disciplined metaprogramming.
 * To reuse the good of Java, but to be open to good ideas from other language families.